GerardoGran/Plain-ChatApp/README.md

 # Plain-ChatApp

-Simple chat app for p2p communication using socket.io and express
+Simple chat app for p2p communication using socket.io and expressjs

 ## Run backend